SiddharthRGowda/Google_Trends/README.md

 Automated Refresh:

-Daily execution via Windows Task Scheduler or Power BI Service Scheduled Refresh.
+Daily execution via Windows Task Scheduler

+Power BI Service Scheduled Refresh

-Business Questions Answered
+## Business Questions Answered
 How is public interest changing?
 Are people searching more for Reliance Infra compared to yesterday?

 When are people searching the most?

-What times of the day see the highest spikes in searches?
+What times of the day see the highest spikes?

 Where is the interest coming from?

-Which Indian states are driving the most search interest?
+Which Indian states are driving search interest?

-What categories are driving the search?
+What categories drive the search?

-Is the search interest coming from finance, business, or other contexts?
+Is the interest coming from finance, business, or other contexts?

-Are there early signals for market activity?
+Can this signal market activity?

-Can spikes in search data correlate with price movement or news events?
+Are search spikes correlated with news events or stock movements?

-Tech Stack
+## Tech Stack
 Python: pytrends, pandas, matplotlib, seaborn

-Power BI: For interactive dashboard & KPIs
+Power BI: Interactive dashboard & KPIs

-Automation:
+## Automation:

 Windows Task Scheduler for Python script automation

 Power BI Service for scheduled dashboard refresh

-Project Workflow
+## Project Workflow
-Data Extraction
+1. Data Extraction
 python
 Copy
 Edit